Pokémon Adventures: Red, Green & Blue

-The first story shows Red, the protagonist, who gets his Pokédex from Professor Oak to start on his Pokémon journey, collecting Pokémon and battling gym leaders for the eight coveted gym badges.
+The first story shows Red, the protagonist, who gets his Pokédex from Professor Oak to start on his Pokémon journey, collecting Pokémon and battling Gym Leaders for the eight coveted Gym Badges.
 He later meets his rival Blue who is Oak's own grandson.
 Later in his journey, he encounters con artist Green, who sells him fake Pokémon items.
-She has stolen a Squirtle from Oak’s lab and has evolved it into a Wartortle.
+She has stolen a Squirtle from Oak's lab and has evolved it into a Wartortle.

 Later, Oak had been kidnapped by Team Rocket to replace Blaine, a former Team Rocket scientist, and the townspeople of Pallet Town were also kidnapped due to their strange empathy for Pokémon.
 Red, Green and Blue arrive at Saffron City to take on the Team Rocket Admins—Koga, Lt.
 Surge, and Sabrina.
 They manage to defeat Team Rocket and save Oak.
-It is revealed that using 7 gym badges, Arcticuno, Zapdos, and Moltres will be fused after Green does, unaware of the results.
-Their fusion results in a Pokemon referred to as Zapmolcuno, which looks like the three Legendary Birds fused together at the body, having all three of their heads.
+It is revealed that using 7 Gym Badges, Articuno, Zapdos, and Moltres will be fused after Green does, unaware of the results.
+Their fusion results in a Pokémon referred to as Thu-Fi-Zer, which looks like the three Legendary Birds fused together at the body, having all three of their heads.
 Red, Green, and Blue then work together to defeat and split the bird apart.
-Red then travels to the Indigo Plateau to battle his rival Blue, having gained seven badges, but also prevails against the evil bio-weapon Mewtwo and Team Rocket's leader and legendary missing Viridian Gym Leader, Giovanni, on the way.
+Red then travels to the Indigo Plateau to battle his rival Blue, having gained 7 Gym Badges, but also prevails against the bio-weapon Mewtwo and Team Rocket's leader and legendary missing Viridian Gym Leader, Giovanni, on the way.
 Green is confronted by Oak about stealing and is forgiven.
-Red later battles Blue in the Pokémon League Championships and emerges victorious, claiming the title of champion of the Pokémon League.
+Red later battles Blue in the Pokémon League Championships and emerges victorious, claiming the title of Pokémon League Champion.

 Yellow

 Red has disappeared after receiving a challenge letter sent to him by Bruno of the Elite Four.
-They plan to lure him to them, and use him to get information on Giovanni’s whereabouts.
+They plan to lure him to them, and use him to get information on Giovanni's whereabouts.
 They also need his Earth Badge.
-Only Red’s Pikachu, Pika, managed to escape, Red having been encased in ice.
+Only Red's Pikachu, Pika, managed to escape, Red having been encased in ice.
 Yellow decided to go look for Red, as Red had helped her catch a Rattata to train her in the skills of battling.

 Later, Yellow, Blaine, Blue, Green, Bill, Lt.
 Surge, Koga and Sabrina join forces to bring down the Elite Four together.
-They find out that Lance’s master plan was to use the Gym Badges and create an amplifying effect at Cerise Island to power up a mysterious Legendary Pokémon and destroy all humans in the world except themselves.
+They find out that Lance's master plan was to use the Gym Badges and create an amplifying effect at Cerise Island to power up a mysterious Legendary Pokémon and destroy all humans in the world except themselves.
 They felt that humans and Pokémon were not meant to coexist.
 Red turned up later at Cerise Island to help Surge and Bill defeat Bruno.
 It is also revealed that Giovanni was the one who rescued Red from his ice coffin.
 Yellow battles Lance, but is losing until the other trainers send their power to Yellow, and with their combined strength, she manages to defeat Lance.